List of unrecognized higher education accreditation organizations

 To assist education consumers, several national and international bodies publish lists of recognized accreditation bodies and accredited educational institutions, as well as lists of other accreditors that are known to lack the necessary legal authority or recognition, and higher education providers known to lack accreditation.
 The United States organization CHEA maintains an international directory of education ministries and other recognized higher education quality assurance bodies worldwide.
 The 2007 version of that directory lists 467 recognized bodies in 175 countries.

-Many, but not all, of the entities in the list below are considered to be fraudulent accreditation mills that were set up to help diploma mills lure students and whose "accreditation" has no legal or academic value.
+Some, but not all, of the entities in the list below are considered to be fraudulent accreditation mills that were set up to help diploma mills lure students and whose "accreditation" has no legal or academic value.
 Some diploma and degree mills have played a role in creating these accrediting bodies as well.
 These diploma and degree mills may further confuse matters by claiming to consider work history, professional education, or previous learning, and may even require the submission of a purported dissertation or thesis, in order to give an added appearance of legitimacy.
 Some other listed entities are religious accreditation bodies, whose accreditation may have doctrinal significance but lacks recognized academic value.

 Also included are some organizations that do not offer educational accreditation but have been falsely identified as accrediting bodies by organizations that claim to have been accredited by them.
 A notable example of this last type is UNESCO, which does not have authority to recognize or accredit higher education institutions or agencies.
 Nonetheless, because diploma mills have claimed false UNESCO accreditation, UNESCO itself has published warnings against education organizations that claim UNESCO recognition or affiliation.